alex75it/monei/Documentation/Web API Token.md

 This poin must be defined better.

 ### Cleanup expired tokens
-A scheduled process cleanup tokens expired from almost 1 day or something like this.
+A scheduled process delete tokens that were expired from almost 1 day or similar.